pyca/cryptography/docs/topic-guides/asymmetric-intro.rst

 Asymmetric cryptography has two primary use cases: authentication and confidentiality.
-Using asymmetric cryptography, messages can be signed with a private key, and then anyone with the public key is able to verify that the message was created by someone posessing the corresponding private key.
+Using asymmetric cryptography, messages can be signed with a private key, and then anyone with the public key is able to verify that the message was created by someone possessing the corresponding private key.
 This can be combined with a `proof of identity`_ system to know what entity (person or group) actually owns that private key, providing authentication.